An enchanting “Shrektacular” at Shrek The Musical

 Journeying to the palace – meeting the unforgettable Donkey (portrayed by Richard Blackwood) along the way – Shrek finds himself commandeered into a quest to rescue Princess Fiona so that Lord Farquaad may marry into royalty and become King of Duloc.

-Donkey is endearingly costumed in a fuzzy grey bodysuit with black hooves as hands and jazz dance style high tops.
+In Shrek The Musical, Donkey is endearingly costumed in a fuzzy grey bodysuit with black hooves as hands and jazz dance style high tops.
 My personal favourite part of the Donkey look has to be the ears and tail.
 As the only remaining original cast member among the leads, Richard Blackwood’s performance as Shrek’s wise-cracking sidekick is assured (definitely on a par with the comic attack of Eddie Murphy who voices the character in the film).
 Blackwood has all the panache, outrageous quips and shimmying dance moves we expect from the tartly funny donkey.
 Watch out for his entrance – it is quite unconventional!

 The show “heightens” the role of the vertically challenged Lord Farquaad.
 This provides ample opportunity to make the undersized character the baddy we love to hate.
 Staring up at the soaring towers of Lord Farquaad’s castle, which dominates the skyline, Shrek wonders: “Do you think he might be compensating for something?”